GudepuSravani/GudepuSravani/README.md

 ## 🧑‍💻 About Me

 💡 Passionate about **Exploring Something New**, writing clean code.
-🎓 Aiml Undergrad @ St.Mary's group of institutions (2022–2026).
+🎓 Aiml Undergrad @St.Mary's group of institutions (2022–2026).
 🔭 Currently working on ** Python + Artificial Intelligence and Machine learning**.

 ---